 Breed Disposition to Cancer

-Cancer is seen more often in some breeds than others, notably golden retrievers, boxers, Bernese mountain dogs, Great Danes, and greyhounds—primarily for bone cancer or osteosarcoma.
+Cancer is seen more often in some breeds than others, notably golden retrievers, boxers, Bernese mountain dogs, Great Danes, and standard poodles.
 Some lines may carry the genetic susceptibility to certain types of cancers.
 Researchers are studying both canine and human genomes to unlock the genetics of cancer.

 Possible Signs of Cancer in Dogs